jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 65 Resumption in processing of substantive application following suspension under section 64
 (1) An applicant granted a suspension under section 64(3) may request in writing to the EPA that the processing of the substantive application be resumed.
-(2) If a request is made under subsection (1), the panel must resume processing the substantive application.
+(2) If a request is made under subsection (1), the panel convener or the panel must resume processing the substantive application.
 (3) The panel may decide under section 66(2)﻿(b) to resume processing the substantive application in the absence of a request under subsection (1).
-(4) If a panel resumes processing a substantive application under subsection (2) or (3), the EPA must give written notice of that fact, specifying the date on which the panel resumed processing, to the persons or groups notified of the suspension under section 64(4).
+(4) If the panel convener or a panel resumes processing a substantive application under subsection (2) or (3), the EPA must give written notice of that fact, specifying the date on which the panel convener or the panel resumed processing, to the persons or groups notified of the suspension under section 64(4).
 (5) A person referred to in section 64(4)﻿(b) or (c) must resume processing the substantive application if they receive a notice under subsection (4).

 ### 66 Return of substantive application